streamnative/pulsar_weekly/content/2020/2020-07/2020-07-10-pulsar-weekly.md

 ### Notable Feature

-- [Broker] Use CGroup CPU usage when present.
+- [Broker] Read the usage from `/sys/fs/cgroup/cpu/cpuacct.usage` when using CPU limits on a Docker container.

     https://github.com/apache/pulsar/pull/7475